How to Transfer Old 401(k)s to an IRA

 If you have a 401(k) plan that you need to transfer to an IRA here are the four steps to take.

-You will want to pick one firm who will serve as the custodian for your retirement account(s).
+You will want to pick one firm that will serve as the custodian for your retirement account(s).
 If you manage your own investments you might pick Vanguard, Fidelity, or Charles Schwab.
 If you work with a financial advisor, they will have a brokerage firm or custodian that they use and will open the account(s) you need there.

 Some people mistakenly think they need to spread their money across multiple companies to be diversified.
 This is not true.
 You can open an account at one company, and inside that account spread your money across multiple types of investments.